diddone/nerf-depth-priors/README.md

   - `sparse`: reconstruction run on train and test images together to determine the camera poses
   - `sparse_train`, reconstruction run on train images alone to determine the sparse depth maps.

-Please check the provided scenes as an example.
+Please check the provided scene as an example.
-The option `rgb_only` is used to preprocess the RGB images before running COLMAP.
-This cuts dark image borders from calibration, which harm the NeRF optimization.
-It is essential to crop them before running COLMAP to ensure that the determined intrinsics match the cropped RGB images.

 ### Depth Prior Alignment